annotation/text-fabric/tf/docs/about/usefunc.md

 Loading a corpus consists of 2 separate steps:

-1.  load the *app* of the corpus (config setting, static material, python code)
+1.  load the *app* of the corpus (configuration setting, static material, python code)
 1.  load the *data* of the corpus.

 Both items can be specified independently, in terms of where they reside